 Wisconsin column Nonresidents - don't fill in any amount of your interest.
 (Exception Include your share of interest income attributable to Wisconsin and passed through from a tax-option (S) corporation, as reported to you on Wisconsin Schedule 5K-1.)
 Part-year and full-year residents - figure the interest received while a Wisconsin resident.
 For the period of time you were a nonresident, include your share of interest income attributable to Wisconsin and passed through from a tax-option (S) corporation, as reported to you on Wisconsin Schedule 5K-1.
-Use the worksheet on page 19 to figure the interest taxable by Wisconsin.
+Use the worksheet below to figure the interest taxable by Wisconsin.
 Save this worksheet for your records.

 • State and municipal bond interest Did you receive any state or municipal bond interest?
 If so, add to your federal income the amount received from state and municipal bonds while a Wisconsin resident.
-This will generally be the amount shown on line 8b of your federal Form 1040 or 1040A or the amount identified as tax-exempt interest in the space to the left of line 2 of Form 1040EZ
+This will generally be the amount shown on line 2a of your federal Form 1040.
 Note: If you were required for federal purposes to allocate expenses to this income, reduce the income by such expenses.
 For more information, see federal Publication 550, Investment Income and Expenses.